12EveIshimwe/Blog_App/README.md

 Built By Eve Ishimwe

 ## Description
 A personal blog is a website where one will create and share opinions and others users can read and comment on them.
-The app will also display random quotes to inspire users.
+The app will also display random quotes to inspire user.

 ## Installation Requirements
 None